-Types of Torts
+Different Types of Tort Claims

 There are several different kinds of torts.

-Intentional torts can include fraud, misrepresentation, slander, libel, false imprisonment, assault and battery, and wrongful death claims.
+Intentional torts can include fraud, misrepresentation, slander, libel, false imprisonment, assault and battery, and Florida wrongful death claims.
 They are actions that were deliberately taken.
 A tort may result in a civil suit where the defendant can be found liable and ordered to pay monetary damages to the plaintiff.

 A negligent tort is a failure to act the same way a reasonable person would act to whom they owe a duty of care.
 Negligent torts are not intentional or deliberate.
 There must also be an injury that is the result of the breach of that duty.

 Examples of negligent torts are motor vehicle accidents, dog bites, medical malpractice cases, slip and falls, and wrongful death cases.
-For example, a doctor does not double check their chart and operates on the wrong part of your body.
+For example, a doctor does not double-check their chart and operates on the wrong part of your body.